 What is restorative dentistry?
 The specialty of dentistry that is concerned with restoring teeth and its supportive structures is appropriately called restorative dentistry.
 It covers a multitude of procedures intended to preserve, repair, protect, or replace teeth.

 Plainville, CT dentist, Dr. Thomas Peltzer is a highly trained and experienced restorative dentist who is not intimidated by any dental problem.
 He finds great satisfaction in restoring teeth and restoring the quality of life for each of his patients.
 Dr. Peltzer is committed to doing every procedure correctly from beginning to end, so you will have beautiful and long-lasting results.
-Below are brief descriptions of some of the restorative dental services we provide at Gentle Dental Care every day.
+Below are brief descriptions of what you can expect from restorative dentistry in Plainville, CT.

 Restorative dentistry is very basic dentistry.
 It encompasses a broad range of services all the way from temporary fillings to white fillings as we don’t do silver fillings and haven’t for years.
 Any procedure that is of a relatively basic nature, it is kind of a broad spectrum term that can encompass I suppose crowns and things of that nature that can fit into other, more complex categories, that is kind of like the bread and butter, the main focus of what most dental practices offer and as a general practice, we certainly offer that too.
 The nice thing about this practice is that we can do that as well as all the other things that people need so you aren’t limited to one thing here and going to the oral surgeon to have their wisdom teeth out and going to the root canal specialist to have a root canal so restorative dentistry, along with all the services that we provide are all offered right here in one office.